Overview

 ~/.siltpoke/projects/<project_id>/memory.json— what it learned in this repo: facts, learned rules, recent chat sessions, an episodic log of what happened (event fragments), a long-term summary, personality drift over the base, and your goals & constraints.
 Scoped to one project —<project_id>is the project's stable id (/siltpoke-whereprints it for the current directory).

-Both stores feed a single Brain prompt, assembled in cache-friendly order, so a bug from last week can inform today's critique without re-sending the whole history.
+Both stores feed a single Brain prompt, assembled in cache-friendly order, so a bug from last week can inform today's code review without re-sending the whole history.

 Not everything reaches every place, though — and this is the part that actually shapes behavior.
-The critic only ever sees your style facts: conventions and rules about the code (tabs over spaces, never force-unwrap, your naming preferences).
-Personal facts — your pet's name, what you're building, who you are — are deliberately held back from critiques; they'd only add noise to a code review.
-The pet chat sees all of it, so it can talk to you like it knows you while the critic stays focused on the code.
+The code review only ever sees your style facts: conventions and rules about the code (tabs over spaces, never force-unwrap, your naming preferences).
+Personal facts — your pet's name, what you're building, who you are — are deliberately held back from code reviews; they'd only add noise to a code review.
+The pet chat sees all of it, so it can talk to you like it knows you while the code review stays focused on the code.

 Facts you control